Zoulienn/Project-Management-Tool/README.md

 → Core classes tested using MSTest for reliability and correctness.

 🧱 Ready for Scaling
-→ Future plans to integrate Entity Framework Core with SQL Server running in Docker.
+→ Currently working to integrate Entity Framework Core with SQL Server running in Docker.

 <hr>